BenjMy/pycathy_wrapper/examples/README.rst

-Below is a gallery of examples
+.. _gallery:

+This gallery contains a selection examples of what pyCATHY can do.